semantic-release/semantic-release/docs/usage/plugins.md

 ### generateNotes plugin

 Responsible for generating release notes.
+If multiple `generateNotes` plugins are defined, the release notes will be the result of the concatenation of plugin output.

 Default implementation: [@semantic-release/release-notes-generator](https://github.com/semantic-release/release-notes-generator).